patternfly/patternfly-site/README.md

 ### CSS

 In development, styling is written and managed through multiple lesscss files.
-In order to generate a CSS file of all styling, run the build Gruntjs task:
+In order to generate the CSS files of all styling, run the build Gruntjs task:

     grunt build

-This task will compile and minify the lesscss files into a single CSS file located at `library/css/bootstrap-custom.min.css`.